Trump picks 'Death by China' author for trade advisory role

 The president-elect has also vowed to renegotiate the NAFTA pact with Canada and Mexico, saying it had cost American jobs.

-(Reporting by Eric Beech in Washington; Additional reporting by Mohammad Zargham and David Chance in Washington and Ben Blanchard in Beijing; Editing by Doina Chiacu and Peter Cooney)
+(Reporting by Eric Beech in Washington; Additional reporting by Mohammad Zargham and David Chance in Washington; Editing by Doina Chiacu and Peter Cooney)

 128